kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-05-09.md

 > [!info] What question did you ask and what was the answer?
-> - Question: *what pipeline was used in order to *
+> no question asked in first half

 # Professor Jinman Kim | Multi-modal learning for biomedical image analysis and visualisation